Politics of Egypt: Parliamentary Elections

+Judicial branch

+Egypt's judicial branch is an independent, specialized body comprising ordinary courts, administrative courts (Council of State), and specialized courts, with the Supreme Constitutional Court as the highest authority.
+Judges are independent, immune to dismissal, and manage their own affairs through the Supreme Council of the Judiciary.

+Key Components of the Egyptian Judiciary include the Supreme Constitutional Court, which is the highest judicial body in Egypt, responsible for determining the constitutionality of laws, regulations, and resolving jurisdictional disputes between judicial bodies.
+The Ordinary Courts (Common Courts) is a three-tier system handling civil and criminal matters; Courts of First Instance, Court of Appeal and the Court of Cassation, which is the highest court in the ordinary system.

+The Council of State (Administrative Judiciary) is an independent judicial body handling administrative disputes, disciplinary appeals, and reviewing government contracts.
+Public Prosecution is an integral part of the judiciary that conducts investigations and criminal prosecutions.
+The Egyptian Military Justice includes specialized courts handling cases related to military personnel or equipment.

+Supreme Council of the Judiciary manages the administrative affairs of the ordinary judiciary, ensuring independence, and the Egyptian State Lawsuits Authority represents the state in lawsuits.
+As for the Administrative Prosecution, it investigates financial and administrative violations within public entities.

+Constitution of Egypt dictates that judges are independent and subject only to the law.
+The system combines elements of civil law, heavily influenced by the Napoleonic Code, and Islamic law.
+The judiciary is considered an autonomous authority with the responsibility of upholding rights and freedoms.

 Political parties and elections

 According to the Egyptian Constitution, political parties are allowed to exist.
 Religious political parties are not allowed as it would not respect the principle of non-interference of religion in politics and that religion has to remain in the private sphere to respect all beliefs.
 Also forbidden are political parties supporting militia formations or having an agenda that is contradictory to the constitution and its principles, or threatening the country's stability such as national unity between Muslim Egyptians and Christian Egyptians.

-As of 2015, there are more than 100 registered political parties in Egypt.
+As of 2015, there were more than 100 registered political parties in Egypt.
 The largest were the Free Egyptians Party, New Wafd Party, Conference Party, and the Egyptian Social Democratic Party.

-In December 2020, final results of the parliamentary election confirmed a clear majority of the seats for Egypt's Mostaqbal Watn (Nation's Future) Party, which strongly supports president El-Sisi.
-The party even increased its majority, partly because of new electoral rules.
+In December 2020, final results of the parliamentary election confirmed a clear majority of the seats for Egypt's Nation's Future Party (Mostaqbal Watn), which strongly supports President El-Sisi.
+The party has increased its majority, partly because of new electoral rules.